lucmichalski/bunkerized-nginx-clamav/README.md

-# bunkerized-nginx-clamav
+# ClamAV plugin for bunkerized-nginx

-ClamAV plugin for bunkerized-nginx.
+TODO